18 Exploring data with ggplot2

 A plot answers questions a table of numbers cannot.
-Does a cost rise with age?
+Does one measurement rise with another?
 Do two groups behave differently?
 Are there outliers worth a second look? ggplot2 is the package most R users reach for to ask those questions, and it does so with a small, consistent vocabulary you can combine to build almost any graphic.
 In this chapter you’ll start from a blank canvas and, one layer at a time, build up a single plot that shows four variables at once.

-ggplot()and tell it which data frame to use. - Add geometric layers (points, lines) with
+• Add geometric layers (points, lines) with geom_*() functions.

-scale_*()functions. - Split a plot into small multiples with
+• Split a plot into small multiples with facet_wrap().

 ggplot2 is built on an idea called the grammar of graphics: a plot is assembled from independent pieces you stack with +.
 The pieces are always the same — data (the data frame), aesthetics (which variable maps to x, to y, to colour, …), geoms (the shapes that get drawn: points, lines, bars), and optional scales, facets, labels, and themes.
 You don’t memorize a separate function for every chart type; you learn this handful of building blocks and recombine them.
 That is why the same code patterns produce a scatterplot here and, with a different data frame, a plot of gene-expression values.

-To get started, you need to install and load the ggplot2 package.
-If you haven’t installed it yet, you can do so with:
+To get started, you need to install and load the packages we’ll use.
+If you haven’t installed them yet, you can do so with:

 # view the dataset